Matteo-Mastro/Matteo-Mastro.github.io/_pages/aboutme.md

 ---
-permalink: /aboutme/
+layout: default
-title: "aboutme"
+title: ""
+permalink: /cv/
 author_profile: true
 redirect_from:
-  - /aboutme
+  - /resume
 ---

 Born and raised in Milano, I hold a BSc and MSc degree in Environmental Sciences from the University of Milano-Bicocca, where I completed my studies in 2018 with a thesis on chemometrics. \